A road usage charge program would allow for a government to charge for roads, much like other public utilities- based on how much they are used.

 The state of Oregon began a program called OreGo, which is currently a voluntary program where participants place a dongle into their cars diagnostic system which monitors the mileage they use.
 With this specific program, drivers are billed for miles driven, but also credited back any fuel tax that they paid at the pump.

-California’s program will go a step
+California’s Road Charge program went a step

 - Time permit, a permit that allows unlimited use road use in California for a specific period of time, such as